Domestic and International

 Amounts less than £4000

-We have included two Peer-to-peer (P2P) providers (CurrencyFair and TransferWise) because when it comes to transferring smaller amounts they are hard to beat in terms of cost.
+We have included a Peer-to-peer (P2P) provider: CurrencyFair and TransferWise because when it comes to transferring smaller amounts they are hard to beat in terms of cost.

 For most people, cost is a great motivator and banks have been the only game in town for way too long.